Jennifer Esposito: Early life

-Esposito was born in New York City, the second of two daughters of Phyllis, an interior decorator, and Robert Esposito, a music producer.
-She is of Italian descent, and was raised on Staten Island in Bulls Head and is a graduate of Moore Catholic High School.
+Esposito was born in the Brooklyn borough of New York City and is of Italian descent.
+She was raised on Staten Island in Bulls Head and is a graduate of Moore Catholic High School.

 Career

 Esposito made her first television appearance in Law & Order in 1996.
 She then joined the cast of Spin City, where she appeared for two seasons.
 She also appeared in I Still Know What You Did Last Summer.
 One of her more notable roles was as "Ruby" in Spike Lee's Summer of Sam in 1999, which was set against the late 1970s backdrop of the Son of Sam murders.
 Esposito's next films included Dracula 2000, The Master of Disguise, the 2004 comedy Taxi, and the Academy Award-winning film Crash, in which she played Don Cheadle's partner and romantic interest, Ria.

 Esposito joined Jon Favreau, Stephen Dorff, Luis Guzmán, and Barry Pepper for Dinner for Five season 3, episode 7, on May 21, 2004.
-Esposito has made television appearances on the series Law & Order: SVU, Rescue Me, and Mercy.
-She was a regular cast member on Related and Samantha Who?.
+Esposito has made television appearances on the series Law & Order: Special Victims Unit, Rescue Me, and Mercy.
+She was a regular cast member on Related and Samantha Who?
 Esposito joined the cast of the CBS drama Blue Bloods in 2010, playing the role of Detective Jackie Curatola, the partner of Detective Danny Reagan (played by Donnie Wahlberg).
 In the third season Esposito was diagnosed with celiac disease and, after collapsing on set, Esposito informed CBS that her condition would limit her availability to work on the series.
 Rather than work around her limited schedule, Blue Bloods producers chose to write her character out of the series in 2012.

-In 2013 she launched Jennifer's Way Bakery in Manhattan's West Village, which only serves celiac-safe food.
+In 2013, she launched Jennifer's Way Bakery in Manhattan's West Village, which only serves celiac-safe food.
 In 2014 she joined the NBC series Taxi Brooklyn.
 On April 22, 2014, Da Capo Lifelong Books published Esposito's first book Jennifer's Way, a detailed look into her personal struggle with celiac disease before and after she was diagnosed and the things she did to survive.
 The book made The New York Times Best Seller List on July 6, 2014.
-In 2015 Esposito played Calista Raines in the ABC drama series Mistresses, and it was reported that she would be a cast member on the CBS pilot Taxi-22, whose main character would be played by John Leguizamo.
+In 2015, Esposito played Calista Raines in the ABC drama series Mistresses, and it was reported that she would be a cast member on the CBS pilot Taxi-22, whose main character would be played by John Leguizamo.
 She played Dominic West's sister in the Showtime series The Affair for six episodes.